deliveroo/routemaster/README.md

 The response is always empty.
 No side effect if already subscribed.
 Possible statuses:

-- 204: Successfully subscribed to listed channels
+- 204: Successfully subscribed to listed topics
-- 400: Bad callback, unknown channels, etc.
+- 400: Bad callback, unknown topics, etc.
-- 404: No such channel
+- 404: No such topic

 #### Pulling